Venkat2811/gpu-kernel-batcher/README.md

 While Claude model architecture is not publicly known, we can guesstimate kernel launches.
 We have 5 tokens.

-At anthropic scale, 10M req/day out of which 2M responses/day, has these 5 tokens, then 2M * 5 = 10M tokens/day.
+At anthropic scale, 10M req/day out of which 2M responses/day, has these 5 tokens, then 2M \* 5 = 10M tokens/day.

-Kernel launches per day = 10M * 1200 = 12B
+Kernel launches per day = 10M \* 1200 = 12B

 Overhead per kernel launch = 5us

-Total overhead = 12B * 5us = 60,000s = 1,000min = ~16.7hr
+Total overhead = 12B \* 5us = 60,000s = 1,000min = ~16.7hr

 This is just for the first 5 tokens.

-Today's SOTA inference engines and kernels have several optimizations to reduce this, so the above numbers are not true anymore:
+**Today's SOTA inference engines and kernels have several optimizations to reduce this, so the above numbers are not true anymore**:

 - CUDA graphs
 - Kernel fusion
 - Persistent kernels
 - Megakernels
 - KV cache optimizations - paging, radix attention, flash attention, etc.,

 ## 1. System Architecture